Returning users make up a huge proportion of traffic to sites and products that have customer account functionality.

 2 of the 60 participants in this test were BankAust customers, leaving us with n=58.

 The successful click rate held fairly steady, with only a small drop to 50/58 participants or an 86% success rate.
-There's some noise from bots in the results, so this is a good result.
+There's some noise from bots in the results, so this is still a good result.

 The time-to-click histogram tells a slightly different story:

-There's not nearly as many results to the left of the graph compared to the Control test.
+There are not nearly as many results to the left of the graph compared to the Control test.

 The Control had 45 sub-15-second results, whereas this variation with just basic text has only 20.